RECALL: Gorton’s fish sandwich fillets may contain bone fragments - NewsBreak

 RECALL: Gorton’s fish sandwich fillets may contain bone fragments

-The recall is only for 504 packages that can be identified with the following specifications:
+The recall is only for 504 packages which can be identified with the following specifications:

 - Label – Gorton’s Fish Sandwich-100% Whole Fillets, 18.3 OZ